element-hq/policies/docs/matrix-org/terms_and_conditions.md

 We may pre-screen user messages or files to prevent spam and other abuse, and we may remove any messages or files (including entire rooms) from the {{ policy_homeserver }} homeserver for any reason without notice at our sole discretion.
 By posting or uploading your messages or files, you represent and warrant that you own or otherwise control all of the intellectual property rights and other rights to your user materials as described in these Terms of Use, including all the rights necessary for you to post or upload said messages or files.

 You are solely and entirely responsible for all of your messages and files that you post or otherwise submit via the Service.
 You shall assume all risks associated with the use of said content including any reliance on the accuracy, completeness or usefulness.
-Element does not guarantee the accuracy, integrity or quality of your messages or files.
+The Foundation does not guarantee the accuracy, integrity or quality of your messages or files.

 For further details on our approach to IP and copyright, please refer to our [copyright notice](https://matrix.org/legal/copyright-notice).